nbeversl/UrtextSublime/README.md

 ## Installation

-### Using Package Control
+### as .ZIP file

-***For experienced Sublime Text users, note this package is no longer updated on [packagecontrol.io](https://urtext.co/installation-and-setup/sublime-text/installation-and-setup-in-sublime-text/) and has its own Package Control channel.***
+***This package is no longer updated on [packagecontrol.io](https://urtext.co/installation-and-setup/sublime-text/installation-and-setup-in-sublime-text/) and should be installed manually.***

 See instructions at https://urtext.co/setup/sublime-text/.

-### With Git:
+### with Git:

 Clone this repository into the Sublime Text Packages folder.
-(See above for the folder location depending on operating system.)
+Rename it UrtextSublime

 ## Starter Project & Documentation